youblue/CrazyBuyer/README.md

 ## Summary of approach
 ### Data structure
-At the very beginning I globalize the following three variables:
+At the very beginning I globalize the following variables:

 1. map<string, set\<string\> >social_network;